linobino1/kino-im-blauen-salon/api/README.md

 `yarn dev` will start up your application and reload on any changes.

-If you have docker and docker compose installed, you can run `docker compose up`
+If you have docker and docker-compose installed, you can run `docker compose up`